bastian-polewka/criss-cross-algorithm-assignment7/README.md

 | 2n-1   | 1        |

 At each step, we will compute the sum of all the 1-digit multiplications required.
 From this sum we will obtain the carry for the next step and a digit of our answer.
+### Time complexity ###
 The total number of single digit product is `n^2 + n - 1`  In comparison, the total number of single digit products for the Karatsuba algorithm is `n^(log(3))` where log is the log base 2.

 ![image](https://user-images.githubusercontent.com/65414576/155828159-ae742681-dace-43b3-b0f9-542745d9b108.png)

 As the number of digits in the integers being multiplied tends to infinity, the karatsuba algorithm will perform better.
-However, for relatively large numbers (having less than 10,000 digits), the karatsuba algorithm performs worse.
+However, for relatively small numbers (having less than 10,000 digits), the karatsuba algorithm performs worse.

 ### The pseudocode for Case 1 ###
 ```